 By September 1898 it was found necessary to cement the gravel on the steep paths in the park, to prevent the surface being washed downhill in heavy rain.

 Two bowling greens were added in 1904 and tennis courts in 1907.
 In 1910 the rustic tea house was built near the pavilion to provide extra space for refreshments and shelter.
+Early in 1909 the Parks Committee decided to establish an ornamental flower bed on a triangular grass and shrub area immediately below the terrace, and in June this had been done.

 The Parks Committee considered some suggestions from Thomas Mawson and decided in August 1917 that some of these could be carried out immediately: